 WASHINGTON, D.C. - Senators Benjamin L. Cardin and Barbara A. Mikulski (both D-Md.) today announced the Fairmount Volunteer Fire Department has been awarded $33,725 in federal funding through the U.S. Department of Homeland Security's Assistance to Firefighters Grant Program (AFGP).
 Senator Mikulski is on the Homeland Security Appropriations Subcommittee that funds the AFGP and fights each year to increase its federal funding.
 Senator Cardin is on the Budget Committee.

 "I know how important this funding is to Maryland communities - often it's the difference between life and death.
 First responders protect our homes and communities, and the federal government has a responsibility to protect them by providing them with the tools they need to do their jobs safer and smarter," said Senator Mikulski.
 "Every day when our first responders report for duty, they don't know what they will face.
 That's why I fight every year for the equipment, training, and staffing our protectors and communities deserve."

 "First responders have always been on the front lines, keeping our families and our neighborhoods safe from harm.
 I thank these brave men and women for their continuing service and sense of duty to our community," said Senator Cardin.
 "I am proud to support federal investment through local grants like this, which is essential to ensure our community heroes have the equipment and training they need to do their jobs safely and efficiently."

 AFGP grants fund firefighting equipment, personal protection equipment, training, firefighting vehicles, firefighter/first responder safety projects, and staffing recruitment and retention.
-Since 2001, Maryland fire departments and fire service organizations have received nearly $56 million through the AFGP.
+Since 2001, Maryland fire departments and fire service organizations have received more than $57 million through the AFGP.

 Next Article Previous Article